TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-evm/src/components/checkTransactionsTracker.md

 `string`

-The type of the wallet that initiated the action (e.g., 'safe', 'metaMask').
+The type of the wallet that initiated the action (e.g., 'safe', 'injected').

 ## Returns